NiclasOlofsson/MiNET/README.md

 MiNET
 =====

+## Can i test this before i download it?
+Yes, you can.
+We have just setup a public demo server, this server is always up2date.<br>
+IP: 94.23.50.5<br>
+Port: 19132<Br>

 ## What is this?

 A basic Minecraft Pocket Edition (MCPE) server written in C#.
 Current goal is to create a server that has enterprise performance for large Minecraft multi-user gaming providers.
 Current servers handle 10-100 users per instance, the aim with MiNET is to deal with thousands.
 Priority is also to create interfaces, and to some extend, ready-made implementations of the most basic enterprise game-management features (users, worlds, etc.).
 With all likelyhood, MiNET will emerge into a Microsoft Cloud ready product.